 To truly embrace diversity and inclusion in your workplace, you need to evaluate your company culture.
 Statements promoting workplace diversity only go so far.
 Employers now need to back up their words with actionable efforts.
-Job seekers want to see the initiatives and support you provide employees and want transparency when it comes to information regarding DE+I in your organization.
-To be seen as a diverse company, diversity has to weave throughout the entire organization.
+Job seekers want to see the initiatives and support you provide employees and want transparency when it comes to information regarding DEI in your organization.
+To be seen as a diverse company, diversity using strong diversity sourcing techniques the entire organization.
 Otherwise, efforts could be interpreted as hollow and ingenuine.
 It should be apparent that your company is open to diversity and seeking new perspectives and ideas.
 To help weave diversity and inclusion into your brand, you can:

 Feature diversity-driven content on the Careers Page.
 Include a diversity mission statement, diversity images, and diversity awards.

 Use social media to spread the word about your diversity efforts.
 Share pictures from events or diversity workshops.